-This easy to follow French Crêpes Tutorial will walk you through how to make paper-thin French Crêpes at home!
+This easy to follow French Crêpe Recipe is a simple tutorial to walk you through how to make paper-thin French Crêpes at home!
+This easy crêpe recipe is inspired by Julia Child.

 If you find yourself impersonating the fabulous Julia Child while declaring, “Bon Appétit!” before a meal, you aren’t alone.
 (Or maybe no one else does this?
 I’m sure I can’t be the only one.
 I also like to take selfies with cardboard Julia at the Smithsonian,* so maybe it really is just me.)

 Whether or not you’re a Julia-fan, you should at least be aware that, if you’re looking for a basic, go-to, will-not-fail French recipe– she’s your gal.
 Her recipes have never failed me, and are always delicious.
-Her recipe for basic French Crêpes is easy to follow, and is sure to leave you with a stack of delicious, ultra-thin French pancakes.
+Her French Crêpe Recipe is easy to follow, and is sure to leave you with a stack of delicious, ultra-thin French pancakes.

 French crêpes are easy to prepare, use about five ingredients, and are perfect for absolutely any meal you can think of.
 Breakfast?
 But of course!
 Lunch?
 Pourquoi pas?
 Dinner?
 Bien sûr!
 Dessert?
 Mid-morning snack?
 Midnight munchies?
 The answer is always– ‘oui.’
 (That’s French for ‘yes,’ just in case I lost you there.
 My language skills are très fabuleuse, I know).